ChunMinChang/blog/_posts/2020-10-26-code-reviews-i-did-in-mozilla.md

    - *media-key-control* - [BMO 1611332](https://phabricator.services.mozilla.com/D60935?vs=223340&id=223691#inline-371097): Propose an algorithm to centralize one specific job that done in different functions to one place, by leveraging a logical fact of the in-use hashtable
      - The comments aren’t updated since I explained how this logic works face-to-face with the author
    - *media-key-control* - [BMO 1654657](https://phabricator.services.mozilla.com/D85514?id=323396#inline-495158): Suggest an O(1) algorithm instead of the O(N) approaches used in the patch
-     - But it's ok to leave the O(N) as it is
+     - But it’s ok to leave the O(N) as it is
    - *audio-ipc* - [#107](https://github.com/djg/audioipc-2/pull/107#discussion_r507953026): Reduce a redundant variable whose value can be inferred by another variable
    - *cubeb-coreaudio* - [#86](https://github.com/ChunMinChang/cubeb-coreaudio-rs/pull/86) / [BMO 1629839](https://bugzilla.mozilla.org/show_bug.cgi?id=1629839#c2): Simplify the proposed solution
 3. I am able to provide a better code pattern or logic dependencies in code, to avoid the foreseeable errors